whiskyechobravo/kerko/README.md

    ```

    The `SECRET_KEY` variable is required for generating secure tokens in web
    forms.
+It should be a secure, random value and it really has to be secret.
+It
-It is usually set in an environment variable rather than in Python
+   is usually set in an environment variable rather than in Python code, to make
-   code (the latter usually goes in a code repository, making its value not so
-   secret), but here we're taking the minimal route!
+   sure it never ends up in a code repository.
+But here we're taking the minimal
+   route!

    The `KERKO_ZOTERO_API_KEY`, `KERKO_ZOTERO_LIBRARY_ID` and
    `KERKO_ZOTERO_LIBRARY_TYPE` variables are required for Kerko to be able to